Flame-Chasers/DiaNA/README.md

-# 【CVPR 2025】Chat-based Person Retrieval via Dialogue-Refined Cross-Modal Alignment
+# 🔥【CVPR 2025】Chat-based Person Retrieval via Dialogue-Refined Cross-Modal Alignment

 This repository offers the official implementation of DiaNA in PyTorch.